What is a Quarterly Business Review (QBR)?

 - Define Objectives: Clearly state what the QBR will achieve.

 - Gather Data: Collect relevant performance metrics.
-This includes sales, marketing, and deal registration data.
+Data includes sales, marketing, and deal registration information.

 - Prepare Agenda: Create a structured meeting agenda.
-Share it with the partner beforehand.
+Share the agenda with the partner beforehand.

 - Conduct Meeting: Follow the agenda.
 Discuss performance, challenges, and future plans.